vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 subreddit says, so my control pause is likely around 25 to 40 seconds.
 However, control pause is much harder to measure than max pause, which is why I am sticking with max pause measurement.

+## 2024-11-30 update (effective 2024-12-01)

+Going forward, my plan is to do this exercise once every 4 days rather than once every 2 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting and push-ups, and to do it on alternate days of this nature.
+Here are a few thoughts on this:

+* I expect that reducing the frequency to once every 4 days will make it more of a "maintain" than a "build" exercise for the time being.
+If I see my max-pause maintained, I will be happy to keep this frequency for the time being.
+If I see my max-pause go down, though, I may need to return to the frequency of once every 2 days.

+* By doing this only on days that I am not doing weight-lifting and push-ups, I am trying to balance out the exercise time between days.
+Generally, days that I do weight-lifting and push-ups tend to be days that I spend more time exercising, so saving time on those days by skipping breath holds can help.
+More balance between days in the time I spend exercising is helpful in terms of keeping my times for other daily activities (such as eating) consistent.

+* The motivation for this change is partly the nature of winter: as I spend more energy staying warm, I have more of an appetite, which increases my time spent eating, cooking, buying food, and cleaning dishes.
+This puts more pressure on the rest of my time.
+My thinking as of now is that moving to a "maintain" mode during these months of greater time scarcity, at least for exercises where I am already at a reasonable level, makes sense.
+I can re-evaluate the situation in the summer; I expect to have some time freed up from reducing food-related work, *but* I don't yet know how I will want to direct that freed-up time.